Reading

 Jesus calls out the false religion of the church leaders at that time.

 John the Baptist was a cousin of Jesus, and he lived a lean and clean life without most of the comforts people knew.
 He preached a message of repentance and belief.
-He preached of the good news of Jesus, Messiah, the Saviour of the world.
+He preached the good news of Jesus, Messiah, Saviour of the world.

-And who believed John when he spoke of Jesus?
+Who believed John when he spoke of Jesus?

 The tax collectors and prostitutes.
 Those shunned by general society, those mocked and made light of in normal conversation, those forgotten and lost and lonely.

-And flipping the coin, when the leaders of the church at that time saw this, they continued to wallow in unbelief.
+Flipping the coin, when the leaders of the church at that time saw this, they continued to wallow in unbelief.

 “For John came to you in the way of righteousness, and you did not believe him, but the tax collectors and prostitutes believed him.”